 Marjan Centre for the Study of Conflict and Conservation

-Since its formation in 2010 the Marjan Centre has developed an inter-disciplinary approach both within King’s College and with other academic institutions as well as outside organisations.
-Since the Marjan Centre has contributed a number of articles including for International Affairs and completed a major research project for the World Society for the Protection of Animals (WSPA) concerning wildlife trafficking in conflict zones.
+Since its formation in 2010 the Marjan Centre has developed an inter-disciplinary approach both within King’s College and other academic institutions as well as outside organisations.

 For those wishing to engage more closely with issues examined by the Marjan Centre they can enrol on the module War and the Non Human Sphere that is an option of the War Studies MA programme.
 Additionally, relevant PhD applications are welcomed.

 Studies have confirmed the high percentage of conflicts in areas of high biodiversity, but less understood is how the failures in the political and governance process that leads to conflict and war also feeds into the non-human sphere.

 What exactly is ‘environmental security’: it is a phrase much used by policy-makers but definitions get increasingly stretched.
 Climate change is often called a conflict ‘driver’ – but is that just a result of policy-makers avoiding dealing with a problem as complex and resource consuming as religious or ethnic differences?
 Are counter-poaching tactics that are increasingly being ‘militarised’ mimicking the tactics of counter-insurgency?
 These are just some of the questions raised by War and the Non Human Sphere.

 (The Marjan Centre is named after a lion named ‘Marjan’ who lived in Kabul zoo between 1978-2002; having lived through such upheaval and fighting he seemed an appropriate symbol of both ‘conflict’ and the ‘non human sphere’).
 Picture courtesy of the World Society for the Protection of Animals (WSPA).